MatthiasValvekens/mvalvekens.be-hakyll/blog/2022/about-iso32004.md

 ## User passwords

 PDF's standard security handler distinguishes between "user passwords" and "owner passwords".
 It's somewhat common for people to apply encryption to a PDF document, but leave the user password empty, while still setting the owner password to something else.
 This is the digital equivalent of a "No Trespassing" sign on an unguarded fence.
-Sure, bona fide viewing will enforce permission bits if the owner password is not supplied, but nonetheless, _anyone can compute the file encryption key_ if the user password is left empty.
+Sure, bona fide viewers will enforce permission bits if the owner password is not supplied, but nonetheless, _anyone can compute the file encryption key_ if the user password is left empty.

-In other words, from a purely technical perspective, anyone decrypt and modify the document content.
+In other words, from a purely technical perspective, anyone can decrypt and modify the document content.
 This is no different in a scenario where MACs are used: if the user password is empty, anyone can validate, **but also regenerate the MAC**.
 In other words, **a MAC offers precisely zero protection in this situation**.

 ::: warning
 Remember: a MAC that anyone can verify is a MAC that anyone can forge.